sillsdev/TheCombine/docs/deploy/README.md

 To use your own inventory file:

-- have the filename match the pattern \*.hosts.yml, e.g. dev.hosts.yml, or save it in a directory that is not in the combine source tree;
+- The inventory filename match the pattern \*.hosts.yml, e.g. dev.hosts.yml, or save it in a directory that is not in the combine source tree.
-- use hosts.yml as a model.
+- Use hosts.yml as a model.
 The host will need to be in the `server`, `qa` or the `nuc` group presently.
 Machines in the `server` group will get a certificate from letsencrypt and must be reachable from the internet.
 Machines in the `qa` group will use a self-signed certificate.
 Machines in the `nuc` group are expected to have a wifi interface and will get a certificate that has been created for them and stored in AWS S3.
-- at a minimum, define the `combine_server_name` variable.
+- At a minimum, the inventory file must define the `combine_server_name` variable for each host.
-- add any variables whose default value you want to override.
+- You may add any variables whose default value you want to override.
-- to use the custom inventory file, add the following option to the ansible-playbook commands above:
+- To use the custom inventory file, add the following option to the ansible-playbook commands above:
   `-i custom-inventory.yml` where `custom-inventory.yml` is the name of the inventory file that you created.

 See the Ansible documentation,